Reboog711/DCIProjectSeeds/Angular2TypeScript/readme.md

 This will install all the required dependencies via NodeJS.

-Then, open up the gulpfile.js where you can tweak directories, and your main application.
+Then, open up the config.js file where you can tweak directories and other config settings.
+The scripts are located in gulpfile.js.

 ## Directory Structure